BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 Lightning services are trust-minimized offerings by LSPs that solve user pain points when using a non-custodial bitcoin lightning wallet.

-A lightning service should always non-custodial, be opt-out, only used when necessary and any trade-offs should be clearly communicated to users.
+A lightning service should always be non-custodial and opt-out, with trade-offs clearly communicated to users.

 Below are some lightning services, the pain points they solve, their trade-offs, and the applications that use them.